jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 58: 9/28/2018
 Worked on MIT 6.00.1x for a bit this evening.
 Hoping to start problem set 3 soon!

+### Day 59: 10/3/2018
+I've been slacking on my tweets!
+Been working on my slide deck for conference talk this weekend.
+Also made good progress on hangman game in Python for MIT 6.00.1x 😄